SIMEXP/qc_fmri_preprocess/README.md

 ```
 niak_pipeline_qc_fmri_preprocess(files,opt);
 ```
+Once the pipeline is complete, just open `index.html` in your browser and QC away.
+There is also an empty spreadsheet `qc_report.csv` ready to receive commments, see [this example](https://github.com/SIMEXP/glm_connectome/blob/gh-pages/qc_report.csv).
+We will release at some point guidelines for tagging registration as `OK`, `Maybe` or `Fail`.
 The toolbox has only been tested on Linux and Octave, and may break on other OSes or Matlab.
 Early stages of testing.... feedback welcome!